 The gigantic canines were probably bred from the Irish wolfhound and the old English mastiff.
 Great Danes were used to take down wild boars, and needed to be physically strong as well as brave.
 The powerful hunters were quick and deadly; their aggressive behavior wasn't anything like the temperaments of the Great Danes you see today.

 Although not a distinct type until roughly 400 years ago, the Great Dane’s origins extend even further back in history—their ancestors may have mingled with the ancient Egyptians.
-Depictions of giant dogs can be seen on Egyptian monuments dating back to 3,000 B.C.
+Depictions of giant dogs can be seen on Egyptian monuments dating back to 3000 BCE.
 Other ancient art and literature in countries like Tibet, Greece, and China allude to the dogs as well.

 3. Gentleness was bred into them.

-4. There is a reason Scooby Doo was a Great Dane.
+4. There's a reason Scooby Doo was a Great Dane.

 Originally called “Too Much,” the dog was either going to be a large cowardly dog, or a small courageous pup.
 When the former was chosen, they had to decide between a sheepdog or a Great Dane.
 The Great Dane was eventually picked to avoid overlap with Hot Dog, the sheepdog in the Archie comics.